-The VCA2612 also features low crosstalk and outstanding distortion performance.
-The combination of low noise, and gain range programmability make the VCA2612 a versatile building block in a number of applications where noise performance is critical.
-The VCA2612 is available in a TQFP-48 package.
+The combination of low noise, gain, and gain range programmability makes the VCA2616 and VCA2611 versatile building blocks in a number of applications where noise performance is critical.
+The VCA2616 and VCA2611 are available in a TQFP-48 package.

 Please be aware that an important notice concerning availability, standard warranty, and use in critical applications of Texas Instruments semiconductor products and disclaimers thereto appears at the end of this data sheet.